 About Whittney

-My love and respect for the natural world are also deeply rooted in my Native American heritage as a member of the Cheyenne River Sioux Tribe, and in the love of plants I witnessed from many of my elders.
-Over the years, I’ve traveled to different parts of the world where I studied herbal practices and farming techniques and have had the privilege of learning from some of the leading western herbalists in the country.
+Whittney’s love and respect for the natural world are also deeply rooted in her Native American heritage as a member of the Cheyenne River Sioux Tribe, and also the love of plants she witnessed from her elders.

-Today, I work one-on-one with clients as a clinical herbalist, offering plant-based support.
-I specialize in working with individuals navigating allergies, autoimmune conditions, postnatal motherhood and lactation, and digestive issues—guiding them with thoughtful, holistic approaches.
+Today, She works one-on-one with clients as a clinical herbalist, offering plant-based support.
+She works with all age groups and health issues but also specializes in working with individuals navigating postnatal motherhood and lactation, children and babies into the mature ages—guiding them with thoughtful, holistic approaches.

-In addition to my clinical practice, I lead classes and workshops that blend ancestral knowledge with modern research, empowering others to connect with nature.
-I believe in the power of plants to heal, nourish, and guide us back to a simpler, more sustainable way of living.
+In addition to her clinical practice, she leads classes and workshops that blend ancestral knowledge with modern research, empowering others to connect with nature.
+Whittney believes in the power of plants to heal, nourish, and guide us back to a simpler, more sustainable way of living.

 Whittney is an active member of several organizations, including: